A Next Basket Recommendation Reality Check: Introduction

+We find important gaps and flaws in the literature on \ac{NBR}.
+These include weak or missing baselines, the use of different datasets in different papers, and of non-standard metrics.
+We evaluate the performance of three families of state-of-the-art \ac{NBR} models (frequency-based, nearest neighbor-based, and deep learning-based), on three benchmark datasets, and find that no \ac{NBR} method consistently outperforms all other methods across all settings.

-Given the state of affairs sketched above, we believe that it is important to perform a reality check on current \ac{NBR} methods, in order to find out how much progress we have actually made and whether a specific proposed module is responsible for the observed improvements.
-We propose a novel \emph{repetition and exploration} perspective to evaluate \acl{NBR} methods.
-Baskets recommended in a \ac{NBR} scenario consist of \emph{repeat items} (items that the user consumed before, in previous baskets) and \emph{explore items} (items that are new to the user).
+Given these outcomes, we propose a more thorough analysis of the successes and failures of \ac{NBR} methods.
+As we show in Figure~\ref{fig:re-nbr}, baskets recommended in a \ac{NBR} scenario consist of \emph{repeat items} (items that the user has consumed before, in previous baskets) and \emph{explore items} (items that are new to the user).
+The novelty of recommended items has been studied before, and related metrics have also been proposed~\citep{epc-epd}, but novelty-oriented metrics are not \ac{NBR} specific and only focus on one aspect, i.e., evaluating the novelty of the list of recommendations.
 In order to improve our understanding of the relative performance of \ac{NBR} models, especially regarding repeat items and explore items, we introduce a set of task-specific metrics for \ac{NBR}.
-Those metrics help us to understand what type of items are present in the recommended basket and assess the performance of models when proposing new items vs.\ already-purchased items.
+Our newly proposed metrics help us understand which types of items are present in the recommended basket and assess the performance of \ac{NBR} models when proposing new items vs.\ already-purchased items.